 How will water chemistry affect the life of my hot tub?

-- Test your water regularly and keep it properly balanced – if not balanced, it could corrode the equipment, scale your pipes, damage the seals, jets, etc. Remember, we provide FREE water testing at Beachcomber Lethbridge.
+- Test your water regularly and keep it properly balanced – if not balanced, it could corrode the equipment, scale your pipes, damage the seals, jets, etc. Remember, we provide FREE water testing at Backyard Leisure.
 Bring in a water sample any time for a computerized analysis.
 You can also access answers to a lot of frequently asked questions on our Water Care FAQ page.

 - Clear water is usually a good thing, but it could also be a sign that your water has too much chlorine/bromine and is acidic (low pH).
 This condition can cause a lot of wear and tear on the equipment.